TUDelft-MUDE/2024-files/README.md

 # MUDE Files 2024

+<a rel="Zenodo DOI" href="https://doi.org/10.5281/zenodo.16782515">10.5281/zenodo.16782515</a>

 This repository primarily contains MUDE Files from the 2024-25 academic year.
 MUDE stands for Modelling, Uncertainty and Data for Engineers, a required module in the MSc programs from the faculty of Civil Engineering and Geosciences at Delft University of Technology in the Netherlands.
 Note that the MUDE Textbook is published separately: for the 2024-25 academic year, see [mude.citg.tudelft.nl/book/2024/credits](https://mude.citg.tudelft.nl/book/2024/credits).

 The primary purpose of this repository is to share the weekly assignments and solutions: programming assignments (PA), workshops (WS) and group assignments (GA).
+This is almost entirely Jupyter Notebooks.
+We have really shared everything, work in progress and all, so while there is a tremendous amount of material here, it will certainly take some time to sort through it if you are not intimately familiar with MUDE.
+To help with this matter, you might want to have a look at the presentation the presentation _Enhancing Student Experience While Modernizing the Curriculum,_ available at [doi.org/10.5281/zenodo.10879193](https://doi.org/10.5281/zenodo.10879193): the target audience was TU Delft staff in other faculties, but there is a general overview of MUDE that may be helpful.

-These are located in directory `content/`.
+The assignments mentioned above (PA, WS, GA) are located in directory `content/`.
 In addition, this repository contains several other types of files:

 1. Files uploaded to TU Delft webserver for student access (copies of assignment notebooks/source code, as well as readable versions of assignments converted to HTML).
 These are located in directory `src/` and include a number of files released under a CC BY license, but for which the source code is not available, for example: PDF copies of PowerPoint Slides and PDF copies of Exams and Solutions.
 2. A directory `synced_files/` that contains automatically generated files that are Git-friendly (see below).